tsujigiri/proxy-mate/README.md

 cat my-cards.txt | ./proxy-mate
 ```

 It should then have created a file named `proxies.pdf`.
+The images can be any
+size and will be scaled to standard playing card size.